Demian-Wicky/THP_W4D3/README.md

-# Copy of the Google front-page
+# Scraper that writes CSV, JSON and Google Spreadsheet files

 ## Table of contents
 * [General info](#general-info)